bill-ut/CSCB07-group6-project/docs/PULL_REQUEST_TEMPLATE.md

 To check a box, declare as such:
 - [x] checked option

 Do not edit `PULL_REQUEST_TEMPLATE.md` directly.
-The template will automatically be subtituted in place when creating a PR, please edit from there instead.
+The template will automatically be substituted in place when creating a PR, please edit from there instead.

 # Description